Exponential Dynamical Localization for Random Word Models: Lemmas

 \end{lem}

-\begin{rem} Note that $y_1$ and $y_2$ depend on $\omega$ and $l$ but we do not include this subscript for notational convenience.
-In particular, this is done when the other terms in expressions involving $y_1$ or $y_2$ have the correct subscript and indicate the appropriate dependence. \end{rem} \proof
+\begin{rmk} Note that $y_1$ and $y_2$ depend on $\omega$ and $l$ but we do not include this subscript for notational convenience.
+In particular, this is done when the other terms in expressions involving $y_1$ or $y_2$ have the correct subscript and indicate the appropriate dependence. \end{rmk} \proof